-New House Outline
+New House Contour

 Each structure can contain any number of building outlines, which may overlap one another.
 Each building outline is a closed, independent polyline.